elenderg/PAL-1000/recursos/arquivos para o vs code/README.md

-# plain-english-programming-language README
+# plain-english README

-This is the README for your extension "plain-english-programming-language".
+This is the README for your extension "plain-english".
 After writing up a brief description, we recommend including the following sections.

 ## Features